abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_ls.rst

     If we run the program :file:`jobshop_ls1` with our instance problem (file :file:`first_example_jssp.txt`), we get the optimal solution.
 Always a good sign.
-With the instance in :file:`abz9` however, we only get a solution of cost xxx in xxx seconds.
+With the instance in :file:`abz9` however, we only get a solution of cost 1051 in 51,295 seconds.
 Not very satisfactory.
 Let's try to generalize our operator.
 Instead of just swapping two ``IntervalVar``\s, we'll shuffle an arbitrary number of ``IntervalVar``\s per ``SequenceVar`` in the next subsection.